www.stalkvictims.info - weapons page

 Home

-If you know an intruder has entered your home or is about to the best thing to do is get family members into the safe room and call the police.
-Looking for the intruder is a bad idea as he will probably hear you coming and may ambush you.
+If you know an intruder has entered your home, or is about to enter it, the best thing to do is get family members into the safe room and call the police.
+Looking for the intruder is a bad idea as he will probably hear you coming and ambush you.
 A 'safe room' is simply a main bedroom that has been fitted with a reinforced door and frame with a deadbolt lock, windows covered by bars (that can be quickly released from the inside if there is a fire) and/or fitted with reinforced glass (the bullet resistant variety or normal glass covered with window film), a secure telephone line (a land line should use an underground cable and have no extensions), a gun and flashlight.
 The perimeter would ideally be protected by a high fence, sensor lights and a dog, with no vegetation near entrances or windows.
 An alarm (connected to a private security company) that will warn you of an intruder breaking in is highly desirable, one that can be triggered manually via panic buttons located by entrances and in bedrooms even when the door/window sensors are deactivated.

 You cannot call the police every time you hear an unusual sound, so if you decide to investigate tell your partner to call police if he or she hears a scuffle or shout before you leave the bedroom.
 Be dressed and have a flashlight and gun (ideally a handgun).
 Move slowly along the edge of hallways and rooms (floors are less likely to squeak as they are better supported there), only using the flashlight briefly when necessary to illuminate/clear a room or hallway (leaving it on makes you an easy target).
 If you realize there is an intruder who poses an imminent and unavoidable deadly threat shoot him until he is no longer a threat (a potentially armed adult intruder poses an imminent deadly threat to a child in a nearby bedroom).
 If the intruder has a gun don't give a warning like "don't move" as this will give him time to spin and shoot you before you can react - shoot until he is no longer a threat even if this means shooting him in the back.
 If he does not pose an imminent deadly threat to anyone retreat to the safe room and call police.